Sukiyabashi Jiro, the misunderstood.

 Sukiyabashi Jiro offers something truly unique.
 They claim that they replicate the old way of eating sushi, which was sold on the street and eaten quickly, on the go.
 Nevertheless, I believe that the speed has more to do with the true nature of what Jiro offers: a sushi orgasm.
 A constant, non-stop, short experience unlike anything else.
 This time, I had to accept that it would disappear instantly, that you can only be in the moment, and that once it is over, all you will remember… is that you remember it was incredible.
 And that you will want more.

 I find it puzzling that the most famous sushi shop on earth is also the most misunderstood, both by tourists, locals and food bloggers alike.
 Tourists go there in the hope of having the world's best sushi, but of course, this is a matter of taste with no right answer.
 Therefore, they are mistaken about that.
-Furthermore, it is not a good idea for a first time tourist to go there, because they will inevitably leave disappointed, hoping "it would have lasted longer".
-Jiro seems more fit for a small group of regular aficionados, yet the locals and food bloggers are suspicious of the Michelin publicity, documentary and tourists, thinking that it probably overrated.
+On the other hand, locals and food bloggers are suspicious of the Michelin publicity, documentary and tourists, thinking that it probably overrated.
+For example, it received only a bronze Tabelog award in 2017, which is ridiculous.
 In any case, I cannot emphasize enough that the best sushi is a question of taste.
 All of the high-end sushi shops have the best fish and integrity, what differentiates them is the vision that they offer, not quality in an absolute sense.

 My second time at Jiro was everything I wanted it to be the first time.
 I am so glad I went back.
 I had the chance to be there for dinner and Jiro Ono was present.
 Perhaps it is because I looked for too long at his book Jiro Gastronomy, but I find Jiro’s sushi to be the most beautiful of all.
 Everything about his sushi, their size, the shape of the fish, their shine, the way they are cut, the look of their rice, is for me the gold standard against which to assess others in terms of aesthetics.
 Say what you want about the taste, I do not think any other sushi is more visually perfect.

-I wish it was an introduction-only restaurant.
 It is meant for those who want a truly unique experience: sushi at the fastest pace.
 In fact, at my second visit, at times I was almost hoping it would be faster.
 I think that for some people who perhaps are a little more intense, this way of eating sushi is the only way.
-I had a sushi lunch in the same week and it felt so slow, so anti-climatic, it felt so strange to eat sushi in such a slow pace.
+I had a sushi lunch in the same week and it felt so slow, so anti-climatic.
 The fast pace is not for everyone, but if it is for you, there is no other way to eat sushi.

-In my opinion, first-time tourists would have a better time at one of the restaurants in the Sushi Sho family (the original, Sushi Sho Masa, Sushi Sho Saito or Takumi Shingo), so that you can enjoy a longer experience and have a good point of reference, and only then go to Jiro.
+In my opinion, first-time tourists would have a better time elsewhere, for example at Sushi Sho Masa.
 I am nevertheless glad to see that Sukiyabashi Jiro is currently ranked 4th best sushi in Tokyo on Tabelog by the locals.
-Not only my favorite sushi, the only way to eat it.

 "It is a professionalism, whether on work or a way of life.
 Honestly, I think that anyone can cook sushi if trained as long as a year or so.
 However, Jiro always thinks about how to make customers eat his sushi better and how his sushi can become more delicious.
 Even now when he turned 92 (as of November 2017), I think his attitude is really amazing.
 It leads to the current reputation of Sukiyabashi Jiro.
 There are various kinds of chefs in the world, and I think some people are doing for money, but Jiro has no intention of making money.
 He just likes to work.
 He just wants to see the customers’ happy face.
 In short he is an old-fashioned “artisan”.
 I really wish to become an artisan like Jiro."

 I also wish to rectify another misconception, which is that Jiro's hospitality is poor.
-In my experience, this is not the case at all.
-Although some seem to think that his serious and stern look, or the lack of greetings and the somewhat rushed pace is a sign that he is either trying to serve more customers or that he is not a hospitable person, I do not believe so.
+Although the lack of greetings and the somewhat rushed pace can feel like they are not hospitable, I do not believe so.
+This is part of the experience he chooses to offer, not who he is.
 He has an endearing laugh and after your meal is over, he is friendly.
 He serves his closest friends with the same stern look that he serves you, as you can see him serve the chef of Mikawa in this video.
-Although it is somewhat still of a mystery to me why he has a serious look on his face when serving food, I will continue to reflect on it and I am certain that I will find the answer.

 I think that Jiro-san knows that those who were meant to go in the first place will come back.
 The whole experience is initially a shock, but months later, I understood, and I was ready to go again.
 Perhaps, like the experience I claim it replicates, the first time is not meant to be the best.

-Sukiyabashi Jiro Honten: B1F, Tsukamoto Sozan Bldg, 4-2-15 Ginza, Chuo-ku, Tokyo (Exit C6 from Ginza Station)
+Sukiyabashi Jiro Honten: Exit C6 from Ginza Station

 Reservations: There is no need to stay at a 5-star hotel to get good concierge services.
-Perhaps the cheapest way to go is with a 3-star hotel that has been successful in making reservations there, such as the Shiba Park Hotel.
-There is a significant amount of chance and the more days in Tokyo you have, the luckier you may be.
+I suggest the 4-star Park Hotel Tokyo.
+I also found a 3-star hotel that was able to get a reservation, the Shiba Park Hotel.
+The more days in Tokyo you have, the luckier you may be.
 I would say that actually Jiro is not a particularly difficult reservation to make, compared to restaurants such as Sugita (never mind the introduction-only restaurants).
-It is welcoming of foreigners in my experience, compared to other restaurants that do not accept reservations from hotel concierges (where guests must speak Japanese themselves and reserve themselves).
+It is very welcoming of foreigners in my experience.
 Finally, it is likely that you will be given a lunch booking on your first visit, and it is likely that Jiro Ono will not be present at lunch.
+It is necessary for men to wear a shirt with a collar, as well as a jacket.

 The only true voyage of discovery would be not to visit strange lands, but to possess other eyes.